francheska-guzman/brokerage/readme.md

 ## <a id="about">About the project</a>

-A personal project started on July 1, 2017 with the intention to learn Angular JS 2.<br />
+A personal project started on July 1, 2017.<br />
 Developed by Francheska Guzman

 ## <a id="description">Description</a>